 Day 3.
 Phobjikha to Bumthang via Trongsa (Distance 159 km (7 to 8 hrs) Altitude: 2600m above sea level)

-After breakfast, we’ll take the same winding road for 15 km then division towards Pele La pass (3,390m ASL) and continue towards Trongsa.
+After breakfast, we’ll take the same winding road for 15 km then divide towards Pele La pass (3,390m ASL) and continue towards Trongsa.
 In Trongsa, visit Museum: Situated strategically above the Trongsa dzong, the Ta Dzong served as the watchtower for centuries.
 It was built by Choeje Minjur Tempa in 1652.
-The Ta Dzong was renovated and converted as a museum at a cost of Nu.
+The Ta Dzong was renovated and converted into a museum at a cost of Nu.
 97 million with funds from the Austrian government.
 The museum is dedicated to the coronation and centenary celebrations.

 Trongsa Dzong: Trongsa Dzongkhag is located near the center of Bhutan and was considered crucial in controlling the kingdom in earlier years due to its strategic position.

 Afternoon ascends towards Yotongla Pass (3425m ASL).
 Then descend to Bumthang valley.
 On the way, we will come across the Yathra Center.
 Hand-woven wool strips with patterns specific to the Bumthang region are called Yathra.
-We will make a short visit there to collect gifts for the loved ones.
+We will make a short visit there to collect gifts for loved ones.